-• Monthly Schedule Depositor-Deposit the shortfall or pay it with your return by the due date of your Form 943.
+Monthly schedule depositor-Deposit the shortfall or pay it with your return by the due date of your Form 943.
 You may pay the shortfall with your Form 943 even if the amount is \$2,500 or more.

-• Semiweekly Schedule Depositor-Deposit by the earlier of (a) the first Wednesday or Friday (whichever comes first) that falls on or after the 15th day of the month following the month in which the shortfall occurred, or (b) the due date for Form 943.
-For example, if a semiweekly schedule depositor has a deposit shortfall during May 2021, the shortfall makeup date is June 16, 2021 (Wednesday).
-However, if the shortfall occurred on the required January 4, 2021 (Monday; due to the holiday), deposit due date for a December 29, 2020 (Tuesday), pay date, the Form 943 due date (February 1, 2021) for the return period would come before the February 17, 2021 (Wednesday), shortfall makeup date.
-In this case, the shortfall must be deposited by February 1, 2021.
+Semiweekly schedule depositor-Deposit by the earlier of (a) the first Wednesday or Friday (whichever comes first) that falls on or after the 15th day of the month following the month in which the shortfall occurred, or (b) the due date for Form 943.

+For example, if a semiweekly schedule depositor has a deposit shortfall during May 2022, the shortfall makeup date is June 15, 2022 (Wednesday).
+However, if the shortfall occurred on the required January 5, 2022, deposit due date for a December 30, 2021 (Thursday), pay date, the Form 943 due date (January 31, 2022) for the return period would come before the February 16, 2022 (Wednesday), shortfall makeup date.
+In this case, the shortfall must be deposited by January 31, 2022.